The Most Crucial of All Antioxidants, For the First Time in a Form that Your Body Can Actually Use

 Medications can also deplete your body of glutathione.
 One is acetaminophen (one brand name is Tylenol).
 Acetaminophen is the number one cause of acute liver failure in the U.S. and the only treatment for a dangerous acetaminophen overdose is life-saving glutathione injected into the bloodstream.
 Certain anti-seizure drugs deplete glutathione, and there is evidence that birth control pills and antidepressant medication can also cause depletion.
 Therefore, it is especially important to supplement with effective glutathione if you must be on one or more of these drugs.

 Glutathione is absolutely necessary for health and vigor.
 In fact, if you go 24 hours without food, your liver will steal amino acids from the protein in your muscles to make this critical compound.
 I can’t promise you the fountain of youth, but I can promise that you will live a longer, healthier, more youthful life with optimal levels of glutathione.

 Terry recommends taking 150 mg of the reduced, active form of L-glutathione twice daily.
-If additional support is needed, increase to 300 mg twice daily.
+If additional support is needed, increase to 150 mg three times daily.

 For more information on this topic, watch this video: Unlocking Glutathione's Power, Serious Medicine for Serious Illnesses by Cheryl Myers